-Unit 1 Exploring Outdoor Experiences
+Unit 1 Connections with Outdoor Environments

-This unit examines some of the ways in which humans understand and relate to nature through experiences of outdoor environments.
-The focus is on individuals and their personal responses to, and experiences of, outdoor environments.
-Students are provided with the opportunity to explore the many ways in which nature is understood and perceived.
+This unit examines some of the ways in which Indigenous peoples and non-Indigenous peoples understand and relate to nature through experiencing outdoor environments.
+The focus is on individuals and their personal responses to experiencing outdoor environments.